Remote Backup Services

 How long will a remote backup take?

-Offices with high-speed internet connections should find this service comparable with tape drives.
-Dial up users will be able to do incremental backups in thirty to sixty minutes.
+Offices with high-speed internet connections should find this service comparable to tape drives.
+Dial-up users will be able to do incremental backups in thirty to sixty minutes.
 The initial backup can take several hours to complete.
 We recommend backing up the most important files first and then selecting other files as the backup progresses.
 Or, the initial backup can be run over the weekend.